goatsmasher/AlgorithmFun/README.md

 3/30/2017 - Solve Collatzer<br>
 4/3/2017 - Find the longest word in a string 2 ways<br>
-4/5/2017 - Given an array and an size(integer), return a new array broken down by size<br>
+4/5/2017 - Given an array and an size(integer), return a new array broken down by size<br> 4/7/2017 - Given an array and elements to remove, return an array without selected elements<br>